composewell/haskell-dev/coding-style.rst

 Line Length
 -----------

 Maximum 80 columns.
 This is very helpful when seeing diffs side by side.

+Below, we have listed styles for single line and multi line cases.
+The single line case is used when the whole construct fits into a single line and multi line when it becomes longer than 80 columns and needs to be broken into more than one line.
+In some cases, single line is meant for a nested construct rather than for the outer one.

 Indentation
 -----------